JesseJFlores/sportsapp/readme.md

 _Description:_

 Works as a high school history teacher which allows him to coach and play games during the evenings.
+He is not married and has no children.
 Very passionate about team sports and teaching kids how to work together.
 Likes to help build confidence in the players by awarding them for their achievements.

 _Goals:_